morrisalp/hpc-dockerfiles/README.md

 * `Dockerfile` - Base environment.
 You can run scripts in this using `tmux`.
 Comes with `Jupyterlab` and `ssh` support (for use with Pycharm).
 * `Dockerfile-jl` - Built on base image; has Jupyterlab entrypoint
 * `Dockerfile-ssh` - Build on base image; has ssh server entrypoint (for use with Pycharm)
+* `Dockerfile-tb` - Build on base image; has TensorBoard entrypoint

-For the latter two images, replace the `FROM` base image with your own if you want to build from scratch.
+For the latter images, replace the `FROM` base image with your own if you want to build from scratch.

 ## Building